-Servicemembers’ Group Life Insurance (SGLI) is a low-cost, group term life insurance for Servicemembers.
-Coverage is automatic for most active-duty Servicemembers.
-It is also automatic for Ready Reserve and National Guard members scheduled to perform at least 12 periods of inactive duty training per year, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration, the Public Health Service, cadets and midshipmen of the U.S. military academies, and Reserve Officers’ Training Corps members.
+SGLI provides low-cost term life insurance coverage to eligible service members.
+Coverage is automatic for most active duty service members, Ready Reserve and National Guard members scheduled to perform at least 12 periods of inactive training per year; Commissioned members of the National Oceanic and Atmospheric Administration and the Public Health Service; cadets and midshipmen of the U.S. military academies, and Reserve Officers Training Corps (ROTC) members.

-Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE) Servicemembers who are totally disabled at separation may extend their SGLI coverage for up to two years for free.
+SGLI-DE is for service members who are totally disabled at separation.
+These service members may be eligible to extend their SGLI coverage for up to two years from separation from service–for free.